dgaw/hs-bench-build/README.md

 Benchmark the compilation time of your Haskell modules using the stack log file.

-Useful for finding which of your modules uses too many fancy language features. :)
+Useful for finding which of your modules use too many fancy language features. :)

 ## Installation
 * clone the repo